ITmaze/domain/README.md

 * Delete the zone record for domain-name.

 *zone-list* [domain-name]
 * Return a list of zone-ids and domain names in this account.
-If a domain-name is specified, this returns the zone-id of that domain.
+If a domain-name is specified, return the zone-id of that domain.

 *zone-show* domain-name
 * Display the zone record for domain-name.